1960 United States presidential election in Georgia

 The 1960 United States presidential election in Georgia took place on November 8, 1960, as part of the 1960 United States presidential election.
 Georgia voters chose 12 representatives, or electors, to the Electoral College, who voted for president and vice president.

-Georgia was won by Senator John F. Kennedy (D–Massachusetts), running with Senator Lyndon B. Johnson, with 62.54% of the popular vote against incumbent Vice President Richard Nixon (R–California), running with United States Ambassador to the United Nations Henry Cabot Lodge, Jr., with 37.43% of the popular vote.
+Georgia was won by Senator John F. Kennedy (D–Massachusetts), running with Senator Lyndon B. Johnson, with 62.54% of the popular vote against incumbent Vice President Richard Nixon (R–California), running with United States Ambassador to the United Nations Henry Cabot Lodge Jr., with 37.43% of the popular vote.
 This is the first election where any Georgia county cast more than one hundred thousand votes, namely Fulton.
+Following this election Georgia would transfer from being a Deep South Democratic state, to a Sun Belt Republican state, and the state has only voted Democratic four times since.
+This was due to The Civil Rights Act, and the growth of Atlanta suburban counties such as Gwinnett and Cobb, which would not support the Democratic nominee again until 2016, except for favorite son Jimmy Carter in 1976.

+Although there was a primary referendum on the Democratic electors acting “Pledge Free”, the primary was a non-binding straw vote and the Democratic electors voted for Kennedy and Johnson anyway.
+Georgia was one of six states that swung towards Republicans compared to 1956, alongside Alabama, Mississippi, Oklahoma, South Carolina, and Tennessee.